-Locality, causality, and distance distortion describe how well the metric on $\Phi_p$ fits to the metric on $\Phi_g$ .
-If they fit well locality is high.
+Locality, causality, and distance distortion describe how well the metric on Φ_p fits to the metric on Φ_q .
+If they fit well, locality is high.

-Representations $f_g$ that change the distances between corresponding genotypes and phenotypes modify the difficulty of the problem (difficulty( $f_p$ )).
+Representations f_a that change the distances between corresponding genotypes and phenotypes modify the performance of particular optimization problems (method_performance(f) \neq method_performance(f_p)).